 In July 2016 I completed a week and a half session planning and then teaching at the inaugural narrative nonfiction writing workshop at the Archer City Story Center in Archer City, Texas with acclaimed Canadian journalist Eva Holland, Director and New York Times best-selling author Kim Cross, and Pulitzer Prize-winning journalist Jacqui Banaszynski.
-The workshop, unique in the field, took in a diverse group of ten nominated writers and journalist of varying backgrounds and experience levels from around North America and immersed them for a week in small town Texas life, where instead of work-shopping stories from outside, they reported stories in the community and explored using new approaches in real time.
+The workshop, unique in the field, took in a diverse group of ten nominated writers and journalist of varying backgrounds and experience levels from around North America and immersed them for a week in small town Texas life, where instead of work-shopping stories from outside, they reported stories in the community and explored them in real time.
 For more see http://archercitystorycenter.org/#intro-3

-I am now collecting material for the 27th Edition, The Best American Sports Writing 2017, which will include work that appeared in 2016.
-The deadline for work published in 2015 has now passed.
+I am now collecting material for the 28th Edition, The Best American Sports Writing 2018, which will include work that appeared in 2017.
+The deadline for work published in 2016 has now passed.
 The Best American Sports Writing 2016 is now available.
-The Best American Sports Writing 2017 will soon be in production.
+The Best American Sports Writing 2017 is now in production.